jethornton/flexgui/docs_flex/source/python.rst

 To import a python module add the following to the INI [FLEX] section using the name of the python file without the.py extension.
 The file name must be unique and can not be any python module name.
+You can have as many imports as you need to simplify your code.
 ::

 	[FLEX]